Robsterj007/Robsterj007/README.md

 This is my personal project.
-It includes my config files.
+I will store useful information that I find and add it here.